MRezaSadeghi/resume-website/content/project/pressure-mat/index.md

 ---

 # Pressure Mat
+Project Overview:
-Pressure Mat is an under development industrial measurement device to evaluate the force distribution of various parts.
-In this system, tools and components set on the sensor pad and the designed software shows the force distribution of the tool.
+Pressure Mat is an industrial measurement device under development designed to evaluate the force distribution across various parts.
+This system involves placing tools and components on a sensor pad, with specialized software displaying the force distribution of the tool.

+Applications:
-The main use of this device is for ergonomic research and developing more compatible tools for human body.
-The picture below shows the software that is already developed and customized for ergonomic purposes.
-But the sensor configuration is still under development.
+The primary application of this device is in ergonomic research, founded by [IPC Co](http://ipcweld.com/), aimed at developing tools that are more compatible with the human body.
+The software, as shown in the image below, has already been developed and customized for ergonomic purposes, though the sensor configuration is still being refined.

+Demonstration:
-You can watch the working prototype of the device from this link on [YouTube](https://youtube.com/shorts/hKJCrB40PDo?feature=share).
+You can watch a working prototype of the Pressure Mat device [here on YouTube](https://youtube.com/shorts/hKJCrB40PDo).

 <p align="center"><a><img src="https://www.lambertmech.ir/project/pressure-mat/featured.jpg" alt="PM-Software" style="width:70%;" ></a></p>